 The only place I struggle to figure out how much to leave is when we stay in an extended stay hotel.

 As an example, we often stay at the Candlewood Suites in New Braunfels, TX when visiting Schlitterbahn.
-Our typical stay is around 3-4 days but Candlewood Suites only offers housekeeping once weekly.
-It’s not a problem for us, as the only thing we usually need is a change of towels and they’ll give you those, if you need.
+Our typical stay is around 3-4 days, but Candlewood Suites only offers housekeeping service once weekly.
+It’s not a problem for us, as the only thing we typically need is a change of towels and they’ll give you those to you at the front desk, if you need them.